 In addition, more than three-quarters of active funds that invest in large U.S. companies consistently lag the S&P 500 Index, while charging higher fees!

 Why use active funds?
 Some thought leaders point out that most of these underperforming active funds lag the market because they are really “closet index funds” that charge higher fees.
-Meaning these funds own too many stocks in their portfolio, which end up just mimicking the index, while charging higher fees.
+This means these funds own too many stocks in their portfolio, which just mimics the index, while charging higher fees.
 A well-researched concentrated portfolio of 40 to 50 stocks may have the potential to beat an index fund.